vbaconnet-ledger/developer-portal/_docs/nano-app/marketing-requirements.md

 - A message about the secure storage of assets
 - An link to Ledger hardware wallet.
 You can use an affiliate link or a regular link.
 [Our affiliate program](https://www.ledgerwallet.com/affiliates) allows you to earn 10% of each hardware sale in Bitcoin or Fiat.

+Your tweet can be retweeted by @Ledger or @Ledger_Support if the publication planning allows it.

-## Blog post / Press Release
+### Blog post / Press Release (optional)

-If the Blockchain is in top 50 CMC, the blog post can include a quote from your CEO, CTO, one of your Founders, or another c-level executive regarding the collaboration and the impact it will have on your project.
+If you choose to publish a blog post (or a press release) and the Blockchain is in top 50 CMC, the blog post can include a quote from Ledger's CEO, CTO, one of our Founders, or another c-level executive regarding the collaboration and the impact it will have on your project.

-## Co-branded device give-aways
+### Co-branded device give-aways (optional)

-Ledger offers a co-branded partnership that will help you customize your marketing, reward your community.
+Finally, Ledger offers a co-branded partnership that will help you customize your marketing and reward your community.
 All details from standard to dropshipping options are given on [our website](https://www.ledger.com/co-branded-partnership).

 <!--  -->